What is WordPress?

 Do I really need a web designer then?

-One of the trickiest parts of using WordPress is finding a suitable theme and plugins that work well together, and still looks good.
-Also, each template is different and this takes a bit of time to become accustomed with.
+One of the trickiest parts of using WordPress is finding a suitable theme and plugins that work well

 A theme dictates the way your website will look and behave in terms of headers, buttons, background image, text style and colours.
 A theme also has various options respectively in terms of layout grids, sidebars, sliders, featured text, widgets, etc.